 What are your shop hours?

-Our shop, located in Center Harbor, NH is now on Summer Hours and is open Monday through Saturday 9:00 a.m. to 6:00 p.m and Sunday 9:00 am to 5:00 pm.
+Our shop, located in Center Harbor, NH is now on Summer Hours and is open Monday through Saturday 9:00 a.m. to 6:00 p.m. and 9:00 am to 5:00 pm on Sundays.
 We are

 closed on Easter, Thanksgiving and Christmas.